-Swollen and bleeding gums are early signs of a bacterial infection of your gums.
+Redness of the gums and bleeding during brushing are the first signs of a bacterial infection of the gums.
 This early stage is called gingivitis or gum disease.
-It may be reversed with good oral hygiene and regular dental visits.
+It may be reversed with good oral hygiene and regular appointments with your dentist.

 What is periodontal disease?

 Periodontal disease is an infection of the bone and the gums.
-If left untreated, eventually your teeth can become so loose that they have to be extracted.
+Periodontal is not reversible, but must be stopped.
+If left untreated, eventually your teeth can become so loose that tooth extraction by your dentist will be necessary.

 What causes periodontal disease?